Leather Duffle Bag a.k.a. The WaterBag

 They’ll fight over this Leather Overnight Bag when you’re dead.
 This men’s leather duffle bag was designed and built with only one single piece of leather to be the strongest and longest lasting travel bag you’ll ever own.
 Let us know if you find something tougher.

-The cow leather I chose for this duffle bag is the strongest there is (full grain boot leather, but thicker) and the removable liner is covered in pigskin, which is stronger than the full grain leather.
+The cow leather I chose for this duffle bag is the strongest there is (full-grain boot leather, but thicker) and the removable liner is covered in pigskin, which is stronger than the full-grain leather.
 Our thread is super strong industrial marine grade UV resistant polyester thread and our custom hardware is the amazing 316 Stainless Steel (I really hope you google that).
-It’s the metal you can feel secure about if you life depends on it.
+It’s the metal you can feel secure about if your life depends on it.
 There’s no other overnight duffle bag like the Waterbag.